Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Use of templates for consistent output
 - Access rights for security.

-# The problems of Classical Approach
+# The problems of Classical Approach to web content updating
+- Typically the technical staff had